Strange Boutique (band): Fred Smith's death, reunion and band's revival (2017-present)

 After the death of guitarist Fred “Freak” Smith in 2017, singer Monica Richards and bassist Steve Willett began reminiscing about their love of Fred and the music they wrote with him.
 This began a dialogue about getting together in Washington DC for an evening of music.

 In 2019, Strange Boutique reunited to begin practice for a single show in honor of Fred, yet something unexpected happened...
 While rehearsing with Dennis Kane who was filling in on guitar, it became apparent that even after such an extended hiatus, all the music of Strange Boutique came naturally to the new lineup.

-In June of that year, a filled-to-capacity club in Washington DC, DC9, welcomed Strange Boutique home for an evening of music and toasts as a celebration of the life of a lost friend, breathing new life into their classic songs.
-The warm reception for the new lineup playing the old songs and the joy of playing together made the decision to write new material an easy one.
+In June of that year, the club DC9 in Washington DC was the site of a Strange Boutique performance in celebration of Smith's life.
+Following the reception for the new lineup and the experience of performing together, the band decided to write new material.

 Strange Boutique released their first new music in over 15 years, the Jet Stream EP. in 2021.

 The band released a new single called "The Night Birds" on November 1st, 2024, from their upcoming fourth record, Let the Lonely Heart Sing, set to be released on June 10th, 2025.
 This marks their first full record after more than thirty years after their last album, The Kindest Worlds.